Choosing between a fixed or variable rate home loan

 Pros and cons of a fixed rate home loan

-- You can’t benefit from any variable interest rate reductions if they occur within the fixed term.
+- You won’t benefit from any variable interest rate reductions if they occur within the fixed term.

 - You won’t be able to create an offset account to help reduce your interest rate.

-- Break costs may be charged on a fixed rate loan when you make additional repayments (above $20,000) on the loan, switch to a different product, repay the loan in part or in full before the end of the fixed rate term and when the total amount owing is due because the loan is in default.
+- Break costs or economic costs may be charged on a fixed rate loan.
+This usually happens when you make additional repayments (over a certain amount) on the loan, switch to a different product, repay the loan in part or in full before the end of the fixed rate term and when the total amount owing is due because the loan is in default.

-If you’ve made your decision and you’d like to fix your interest on your home loan, it’s a simple update to make.
-See our step-by-step instructions on fixing the interest on your home loan via the NAB app.
+If you’ve made the decision to fix the interest on an existing variable home loan, it’s a simple update to make.
+Read our step-by-step instructions on fixing the interest on your home loan.

 Pros and cons of a variable rate home loan